Stylback/home-server/README.md

 ## Notifications with Gotify

-In this section I will implement [Gotify](https://gotify.net/) to create notifications after certain events.
+In this section I will implement [Gotify](https://gotify.net/), which is a self-hosted notification server.

 <details><summary>Click to expand</summary>
 <p>